How to Use the Garden Planners

 Fair warning, I have atrocious penmanship.

 Below, I've created a photo gallery showing some examples of how you might choose to use the pages in the color garden planner.
 The photos are from the color version of the planner.
-The black and white version does not have illustrations on the planning pages, though some of the section title pages do have greyscale illustrations.
-You can click on any of the images to enlarge and get a better look.

 As you work through the Expected Harvest chart and the "What Does Your Garden Grow" pages, you can transfer the dates into your calendar pages.
 The planner is intentionally undated so that if you need to stop using it for a time, you haven't wasted your investment.
 Maybe your growing season is only 3 months, you had a health setback or your job kept you out of the garden last year.
 You can start where you are without wasting pages or having to order a new planner.

-The bottom line is that these planners are designed so that you can use them the way that best helps you to succeed in your food gardening endeavor.
+The bottom line is that these planners are designed so that you can use them the way that best helps you to succeed in your gardening endeavor.

 Comments